 Provision for income taxes depends on the statutory tax rates in each of the jurisdictions in which we operate.
 As a result of capital return activities, we determined that a portion of our current undistributed foreign earnings are no longer deemed reinvested indefinitely by our non-U.S. subsidiaries.
-The Tax Act, enacted on December 22, 2017 by the U.S. government, required a one-time repatriation tax on certain un-repatriated earnings of foreign subsidiaries at a rate of 15.5% tax on post-1986 foreign earnings held in cash and an 8% rate on all other post-1986 earnings.
+The U.S. Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017 by the U.S. government, required a one-time repatriation tax on certain un-repatriated earnings of foreign subsidiaries at a rate of 15.5% tax on post-1986 foreign earnings held in cash and an 8% rate on all other post-1986 earnings.
 Due to the adoption of a territorial tax regime, any foreign source portion of a qualified dividend received by a 10% U.S. corporate shareholder is exempt from U.S. federal tax, therefore resulting in any future repatriation having a minimal effect on our effective tax rate.
 For state income tax purposes, we will continue to periodically reassess the needs of our foreign subsidiaries and update our indefinite reinvestment assertion as necessary.
 To the extent that additional foreign earnings are not deemed permanently reinvested, we expect to recognize additional income tax provision at the applicable U.S. state corporate tax rate(s).
-As of December 31, 2020, we have not recorded a state deferred tax liability for earnings to be repatriated in the future because the portion of all earnings which are no longer deemed reinvested indefinitely as of December 31, 2020 have already been repatriated.
-All undistributed earnings in excess of 50% of current earnings on an annual basis are intended to be reinvested indefinitely as of December 31, 2020.
+As of December 31, 2021, we have not recorded a state deferred tax liability for earnings to be repatriated in the future because the portion of all earnings which are no longer deemed reinvested indefinitely as of December 31, 2021 have already been repatriated.
+All undistributed earnings in excess of 50% of current earnings on an annual basis are intended to be reinvested indefinitely as of December 31, 2021.

 The U.S. Coronavirus Aid, Relief, and Economic Security ("CARES") Act was enacted on March 27, 2020.
 The CARES Act was enacted to provide tax relief to companies impacted by the COVID-19 pandemic.
 In addition to other broad changes, the CARES Act allows for a 5-year carryback period for net operating losses arising in tax years beginning after 2017 and before 2021, effectively taking advantage of differences in tax rate as a result of enactment of the Tax Act.
-We booked a tax benefit of \$512,000 during 2020 due to the net operating loss generated in the taxable year ended December 31, 2019.
+We booked a tax benefit of \$84,000 during 2021 due to the net operating loss generated in the tax year ended December 31, 2020 for the rate differential resulting from the carryback.
+We booked a tax benefit of \$512,000 during 2020 due to the net operating loss generated in the tax year ended December 31, 2019.

 We estimate what our effective tax rate will be for the full fiscal year at each interim reporting period and record a quarterly tax provision based on that estimated effective tax rate.
 Throughout the year that estimated rate may change based on variations in our business, changes in our corporate structure, changes in the geographic mix and amount of income, applicable tax laws and regulations, communications with tax authorities, as well as our estimated and actual level of annual pre-tax income.
 We adjust our income tax provision in the reporting period in which the change in our estimated rate occurs so that the year-to-date provision is consistent with the anticipated annual tax rate.
+The Company's effective tax rate for the year ended December 31, 2021 differs from the year ended December 31, 2020 primarily as a result of a reduction in income in our foreign operations during the year ended December 31, 2021.